The Origins of Clarksville

 During slavery days, the area now known as Clarksville was the location of the slave quarters for at least some of the slaves who worked for Governor Elisha Pease at Woodlawn, his plantation.
 The plantation encompassed much of what is now known as Old Enfield and Old West Austin.
 The stately plantation home still stands at the corner of Pease and Niles Roads and is commonly referred to as the Pease Mansion.

-In 1865 after emancipation, Pease gave land in the Clarksville area to some of his favorite former slaves and sold land to others.
+In 1865 after emancipation, Pease sold land in the Clarksville area to some of his former slaves some of whom continued to work for him as freed men.
 Then in 1871, Charles Clark, a former slave, purchased two acres of land from Nathan Shelley, a Confederate general.
 He built his home on the north side of what is now the 1600 block of West 10th Street.
 He sold the rest of his acreage to other freedmen.
 This area formed the nucleus of what would become the community of Clarksville, which according to tradition, Clark envisioned as a place where former slaves could reunite with their families and friends, direct their own lives and freely practice their religion.
 Clarksville was one of the first freedman's towns established west of the Mississippi.

 Elias Mayes (other surname May and Mays), a Black state legislator, was one of the community’s most prominent early residents.
 He purchased two lots from Clark in 1884.
 His son Ben May (the last two letters in the name were dropped at some point), later lived at 1624 West 10th.